 For anyone who thinks that it is important to our democracy to have two strong, vibrant parties and that having both major parties healthy keeps the system accountable, seeing one of those parties being self-destructive is not encouraging.

 Beyond the fact that an inwardly focused Republican Party will have a hard time restoring its lost support, it's hard to embody Reagan's "Big Tent" approach when you are pushing folks who don't totally agree with you out of the tent.
 Especially for Republicans on Capitol Hill, the narrowing of the GOP presents a challenge as lawmakers try to develop policies to help pull the country out of its horrible economic decline.

 With the Federal Reserve Board having dropped interest rates to practically zero, only two other major instruments to fight recession remain: government spending and tax cuts.
 Democrats tend to think that spending is the way to go and typically aren't wild about most tax cuts.
 Conversely, Republicans believe that tax cuts are the preferable route and disdain new spending.
 President-elect Obama is putting together a package that incorporates both, hoping to build bipartisan support and professing his fear that doing too little is more dangerous than doing too much.
 The fact that neither congressional Democrats nor congressional Republicans are in love with his package suggests that Obama may have found a good balance.

 But if Republican lawmakers have to look over their shoulders and worry that backing a balanced stimulus plan would trigger serious primary challenges, they could be intimidated into jeopardizing measures needed to get the country out of the recession, into further isolating their party by making it more extremist, or both.

-This article appears in the Jan.
-17, 2009, edition of National Journal.
+This article appears in the January 17, 2009 edition of National Journal Magazine.